Same Day Flowers Delivery - Australia Wide!

 What if I need them delivered before church on Easter Sunday?

-Look, Easter Sunday is tricky.
+Easter Sunday is tricky.
 Most of our partner florists don't work Sunday mornings (fair enough, many are at church themselves!).
-If you absolutely need morning delivery, order by Thursday and we'll do our best to arrange Saturday delivery instead.
+If you need morning delivery, order by Thursday and we'll do our best to arrange Saturday delivery instead.

 Do you deliver to churches for Easter services?